-Containers should be emptied, fitted with a well sealing lid, or openings covered with mosquito-proof mesh
+Water tanks and containers should be emptied, fitted with a sealing lid, or openings covered with mosquito-proof mesh.

 As a last resort, rainwater tanks can be treated by adding a small amount of liquid paraffin or domestic kerosene.
 Do not apply kerosene if water levels are low.

 Add 5ml of kerosene or one teaspoon for a 1 kilolitre tank – up to 15ml or 3 teaspoons for a 10 kilolitre tank.
 When using paraffin, double the dose.

 Consult your rainwater tank manufacturer about whether kerosene can be used.
 Commercial or industrial kerosenes, such as power kerosene for tractors, should not be used in rainwater tanks.